AmirWolberg/Policies/README.md

 # Policies

+A .NET C# package implementing the concept of a `Policy` in C# code.

+A `policy` is a set of rules that dictate how and when a recurring action should be performed.

+## Overview

-The `Policies` C# package is a framework for managing iterative processes using customizable and chainable policies.
+The `Policies` package is a framework for managing iterative processes using customizable and chainable policies.
-At its core is the `BasePolicy` class, which provides a foundation for implementing rules that govern the behavior of loops and iterations.
+At its core is the [BasePolicy](Policies/BasePolicy.cs) class, which provides a foundation for implementing rules that govern the behavior of a recurring action.
-A `policy` defines a set of conditions and actions for controlling when and how items in a sequence are processed or actions in a loop are executed.

-Policies are designed to improve the modularity, maintainability, and clarity of your code, especially in scenarios involving complex control flows or dynamic conditions.
+These rules can modify the behavior of the recurrence by determining the initialization steps, conditions for applying the policy, criteria for completion, and any mutations that should occur during each iteration.

 ## Why Use Policies?